coldbox-modules/cbmessagebox/readme.md

 # WELCOME TO THE MESSAGEBOX MODULE

 The MessageBox module is a very small but super useful UI module that allows you to create informative HTML message boxes by leveraging ColdBox's Flash RAM to save messages across relocations.
+You can even save an array of metadata alongside the message and use it for custom rendering or any type of purposes.

 ## Message Types

-The supported message types are
+The supported message types are:

 * `info`
 * `warn`